 - Best Room: The Nissaki VIP Suite is the best room here.
 This 1-bedroom suite comes complete with a king-sized bed, indoor jacuzzis, spacious terrace with an outdoor jacuzzi, and sea views toward Psarou Beach.

-- For Families: Families of four or fewer should book a Myconian Grand Suite.
+- For Families: Families of 4 or fewer should book a Myconian Grand Suite.
 This 45-square-meter suite has 2 bedrooms, 2 bathrooms, a separate living room, an indoor jacuzzi bath, and a semi-private pool right outside the door, shared only with the two neighboring suites.
 Larger families (or those wanting more privacy) should opt for the 55-square-meter Coast Life Villa Suite with 3 bedrooms, 2 bathrooms, a sitting area, indoor jacuzzi, and a large sea-view terrace.

 Nissaki Boutique Hotel – Local Transport

 - Bus: The closest bus stop to Nissaki Boutique Hotel is about a 2-minute walk away, heading toward Platis Gialos Beach in front of Petasos Beach Resort.
 During the high season, the bus runs about every 30 minutes during peak hours and less frequently in the early morning or late at night.
 Buses from here go to Mykonos Town, where you can get off at Fabrika and walk to Little Venice, the Old Port, and all of the Chora.
 At Fabrika, you can also catch a second bus to the New Port (Tourlos Ferry Port), Airport, and the beaches at Agios Ioannis, Paradise, and Paraga (though walking to Paraga will be faster).
 Or you can get off at Fabrika and walk to the Old Port bus stop to catch a bus to the New Port, Ano Mera village, and the beaches at Kalafati, Agios Stefanos, Kalo Livadi, Elia, and Panormos.
-There is no bus connecting Fabrika and the bus station at the Old Port; it takes about 14 minutes (1.2km) to walk from one to the other.
+There is no bus connecting Fabrika and the bus station at the Old Port; it takes about 15 minutes (1 km) to walk from one to the other.
 Tickets cost from €1,60 to €2,30 depending on the destination.
 Buses can get very crowded, especially during the high season, so much so that they often fill to capacity and are unable to take on more passengers.
 There are only 26 public buses serving the island.
 Bus schedules change every couple of weeks, so check the KTEL website for the most current timetables.

 - Taxi: There is no official taxi stand in Platis Gialos.
 The nearest taxi stands are in Mykonos Town at Fabrika and the Old Port, so they are not very practical to reach, plus there is almost always a wait at either taxi stand as there are only 30 taxis serving the entire island.
 Instead, book a taxi ahead to avoid the wait, and have the driver meet you directly at the hotel.
-There will be a surcharge for advanced reservations (about €5) and for carrying luggage, usually just a couple of euros.
+There will be a surcharge for advanced reservations (about €5) and for carrying luggage, usually just a couple of Euros.
 A taxi from the airport or ferry port to Nissaki Boutique Hotel should be about €20 to €25.